scristobal/game-of-wasm/README.md

 3. Add `glife_wasm_bg.wasm.d.ts` to the `files` array in `pkg/package.json`.
 Related to <https://github.com/rustwasm/wasm-pack/issues/990> but not exactly, files are included but not definitions.

-4. Finally, change the value of `"name"` inside `pkg/package.json` to "glife-wasm".

 ## 🗓 change log

 ### Sun 21 Aug 2022